 |Alma Mater:||Saint Leo University|

-Prior to the past season with USF men's program, Hart led the strength and conditioning efforts of the USF women's basketball program in 2014-15 and 2015-16, helping the Bulls to back-to-back NCAA Tournament appearances.
+Prior to working with the USF men's program, Hart led the strength and conditioning efforts of the USF women's basketball program in 2014-15 and 2015-16, helping the Bulls to back-to-back NCAA Tournament appearances.

 "We are thrilled to add someone with Coach Hart's background and experience to help develop our student-athletes at the University of Nebraska," Head Coach Amy Williams said.
 "Coach Hart not only has a track record of success as a strength coach, he also brings his experiences as both a basketball player and assistant coach."